olaals/turtlebot_pathfinder/pathfinder/README.md

 # Create an autonomous pathfinder #
 --------------------------
-Turtlebot simulation in Gazebo.
-The aim of this task is to navigate the turtlebot autonomously from position (x,y) = (0,0) to (x,y) = (4,4) in a 9m x 9m map with a random arrangement of walls.
+Turtlebot simulation XXXXX The aim of this task is to navigate the turtlebot autonomously from position (x,y) = (0,0) to (x,y) = (4,4) in a 9m x 9m map with a random arrangement of walls.

 ## Requrements ##